What is a Gravity Dam? | Some famous Gravity Dams

 Sardar Sarovar Dam

-The Sardar Sarovar Dam in Gujarat, India is a recently constructed concrete Gravity Dam.
-It is built on the Narmada river and has a height of 163 meters.
-With a length of over 1.2 kilometers, it is one of the biggest dam structures in the world in terms of the amount of concrete used.
-The installed capacity of the dam is 1,450 MW.
+The Sardar Sarovar Dam, located in Gujarat, India, is a large concrete gravity dam built on the Narmada River.
+With a height of 163 meters (535 feet) and a length of over 1.2 kilometers, it is one of the largest dam structures in the world in terms of the volume of concrete used.
+The Dam has a total installed power generation capacity of 1,450 MW.

 Leave a Comment